scrapy/scrapy/docs/topics/item-pipeline.rst

 Item Pipeline
 =============

-After an item has been scraped by a spider it is sent to the Item Pipeline which process it through several components that are executed sequentially.
+After an item has been scraped by a spider, it is sent to the Item Pipeline which process it through several components that are executed sequentially.

-Item pipeline are usually implemented on each project.
-Typical usage for item pipelines are:
+Item pipelines are usually implemented on each project.
+Typical usage for item pipelines consists of:

 * HTML cleansing
 * validation